jonathanericksen/DC_Crime_Analysis_and_Modeling/README.md

 The crime data for this project was obtained through the Open Data DC platform maintained by the DC government: https://opendata.dc.gov.
 The particular dataset used is available for download via the following URL: https://opendata.dc.gov/datasets/crime-incidents-in-2019.

-Crime data was extracted for both 2018 and 2019.
+Crime data were extracted for both 2018 and 2019.
 Both raw datasets can be found in the project repository titled: 'Crime_Incidents_in_2018.csv' & 'Crime_Incidents_in_2019.csv'.

 ***